nagasudhirpulla/taming_python/blog/index.md

 I just wanted to create a tutorial series that helps people develop skill sets in python to achieve their data manipulation / visualization goals

-The approach is to create a nested tree of skills to achieve all the steps to achieve each specific goal
+The approach is to create skills to understand all the steps to achieve each specific goal

 For example, if